emojicode/emojicode.github.io/src/reference/callables.md

 Running this code would print:

 ```
-It is a plesaure to welcome the honorable Linda
+It is a pleasure to welcome the honorable Linda
 ```

 ### Capturing Variables and Context